 These people are “brethren” because they have a common bond with Christ and with one another.
 The Greek word for “brethren” is generic and includes women as well.

-The author not only calls these people “brethren” but “holy.”
-These are people who have been set apart by God to be His own.
-He not only is dealing with Israelites as his blood brothers but Hebrews who have been saved by Christ.
+The author calls these people not only “brethren” but “holy.”
+These are those who have been set apart by God to be His own.
+He is dealing not only with Israelites as his blood brothers but Hebrews who have been saved by Christ.
 He is not ashamed to call them genuine believers (He 2:11).
-They are separate from the world system of belief which does not have separateness unto God.
+They are separate from the world system of belief, which does not have separateness unto God.